 Many species of case moth caterpillars feed on plants, whilst others are known to feed on lichens.
 You can often see them dragging their protective case along the ground, looking for their food plant, a trunk of a shrub or tree to climb up and when ready to pupate, will search for a spot to attach one end of their protective case to a surface such as the shrub/tree they are eating from, with silk and hang there.
 They have also been seen attached to walls and other human made surfaces.

-The caterpillar is a very skilled climber and is able to climb any surface by creating a silk ladder attached to the surface they are climbing.
+The caterpillars are very skilled climber and are able to climb just about any surfaces by creating a silk ladder attached to the surface they are climbing, as they make their way up the surface.

 Pupation can be just a few weeks to a few months depending on the season and the weather.
 The female adult has no wings and remains in the case.
 The male has short wings with a longish abdomen, that allows it to mate with the female who remain inside her case, where she lays her eggs.